Last updated September 2018

 Olive’s Cafe – 40 Elm Hill (Left image)

 Start strong, I say.
-The vegan brunch at Olive’s is some next level glorious goodness.
+The vegan fry up at Olive’s is some next level glorious brunch goodness.
 Extra points for the smoky tempeh, and for providing so much food that you have to be rolled home like a beach ball afterwards.
 Olive’s also do vegan milkshakes now, which are worth saving room for, and I’m reliably informed their meat-eater brunches are just as knock-out as the herbivore ones.
 Guarantee you won’t shut up about the food here once you’ve tried it.

 House Cafe – 52 St Benedicts Street (Right image)